mixxxdj/website/content/pages/privacy-policy.md

 For privacy policies and conformance to GDPR, a few distinctions will be done between:

-- Mixxx application
+1. Mixxx application
-- Main Mixxx website
+2. Main Mixxx website
-- Community Mixxx websites
+3. Community Mixxx websites

-For each of the previous software/websites, we'll detail the different privacy policies.

-## Mixxx Application
+## 1. Mixxx Application

 The Mixxx application doesn't use any kind of Mixxx user account, and doesn't collect any user data, when running.